 Growth Stock investment Strategies Risk and Effort

-Investing in growth stocks can become a time-consuming effort as you need to maintain a good overview of the current performance of your stock portfolio.
-Luckily services like Stock Rover do a lot of the heavy lifting for you, but you will still need to research and decide on which stocks you purchase.
+Investing in growth stocks can become a time-consuming effort as you need to maintain a good overview of your stock portfolio’s current performance.
+Luckily services like Stock Rover do a lot of the heavy lifting for you, but you will still need to research and decide which stocks you purchase.

-In contrast to a value investing strategy which looks for undervalued stocks to minimize risk, the growth strategy looks for stocks that have explosive growth in earning and sales.
+In contrast to a value investing strategy, which looks for undervalued stocks to minimize risk, the growth strategy looks for stocks with explosive growth in earnings and sales.
 This means that the stock might be excessively priced.
-If the company fails to meet earnings expectations, the stock could erratically lose value; therefore, I would class this as a medium risk investing strategy.
+If the company fails to meet earnings expectations, the stock could erratically lose value; therefore, I would class this as a medium-risk investing strategy.